Russia Facts for Kids

 Russia is one of the leading producers of natural gas and oil as well as metals.
 The main agricultural products are grains, sugar beets, sunflower seeds and vegetables and fruits as well as beef and milk.

-The country's main export partners are China, Germany, Belarus, Netherlands and the USA.
+The country's main trading partners are China, Germany, Netherlands, Belarus and the USA.

 The Russian main dishes contain: pork and beef, lamb, chicken, fish, potatoes and root vegetables as well as porridge and bread.
 Sour cream accompanies many dishes.